Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>Enneagram 4 Description</h2>

-Individuals with the Enneagram Type 4 are known for their strong sense of self and desire to express their unique individuality.
+Individuals with the Enneagram Type 4 are known for their strong sense of self and desire to express individuality.
 A sense of authenticity and self-expression drives them, and they need to be understood and appreciated for who they are.
 Individualists are often highly creative and artistic, striving to make a meaningful impact in their lives and the world around them.

 One of the most notable characteristics of the Enneagram Type 4 is their strong sense of emotional intensity.
 Individualists have a deep and complex inner world and are highly attuned to their emotions and feelings.
 They often strongly desire to be understood and valued for their unique perspective and experiences.

 Another key trait of the Enneagram Type 4 is their desire for self-expression and individuality.
 Individualists are highly creative and artistic, and they have a deep need to express themselves in a meaningful way.
-They may struggle with feelings of inadequacy and self-doubt and have difficulty finding their place in the world.
+They may struggle with inadequacy and self-doubt and have difficulty finding their place in the world.

 Critical characteristics of Type 4 personalities include: